Meneguini/movieNight/README.md

 ## What is Movie Night?

-Movie Night is a project created to work with Django, postgreSQL and JavaScript.
+Movie Night is web application created to work with Django, postgreSQL and JavaScript.

 ## Technologies